 Michael Shermer talks about why people believe strange things, including the belief that there are secret messages in popular music when it’s played backwards.

-By popular request, from Lady Gaga’s debut album The Fame, comes a little clip of reversed music out of track number three, Paparazzi.
+By popular request, from Lady Gaga’s debut album The Fame, comes a little clip out of track number three, Paparazzi reversed.

 Personally, I can’t hear it even with the “reverse lyrics” showing.
 To me, Lucifer sounds more like moose-em-mouw, but the emails keep coming.
 For the record, I’m a complete skeptic.